 When I was in my early 20’s I went on birth control.
 While this did clear up my acne for the moment.
 It also caused me to gain weight and have other side effects, so after 2 years of being on the pill, I went off of it.
 Only to gain more weight and have my acne show back up. :(

 So I set out to lose weight and resume my quest of the holy grail.
-(How to get rid of the my acne)
+(How to get rid of my acne)

 I joined the gym and started a diet plan.
-I worked at this for over a year, eating clean and healthy every meal, and exercising at least three time per week.
+I worked at this for over a year, eating clean and healthy every meal, and exercising at least three times per week.
 I was the poster child for a diet plan.
 Ok, maybe not poster child, as I would sneak in a cheat day or two, here and there. :)

 I was doing everything right and I was losing weight and it felt great.
 However, my acne stayed the same through it all.
 There never really was a time when I looked in the mirror and said hey, my skin is really starting to look good.

-I must admit that at this moment of my life I didn’t understand much about acne besides that it was ruining my life, my self confidence, and I wanted it gone.
+I must admit that at this moment of my life I didn’t understand much about acne besides that it was ruining my life, my self-confidence, and I wanted it gone.

 So the thought of my acne going away because of my dieting never really crossed my mind and since I never really saw any results of clearer skin while I was dieting, I never thought the two had anything to do with each other.

 Fast forward a few years and after a bunch of research, I discover that your diet will affect your acne no matter what is the root cause of your acne and it will even help clear it up.
-This left me confused, since I never felt my acne was any better when I was eating well.
+This left me confused since I never felt my acne was any better when I was eating well.

 In fact, when I finally did clear up my acne, I was eating anything I wanted along with drinking alcohol on a regular basis.

-I started digging deeper in my research and I discovered that diet can and does affect your acne, however it is a very slow process.
+I started digging deeper into my research and I discovered that diet can and does affect your acne, however, it is a very slow process.
 The truth of the matter is when I was dieting very strictly, I was getting results on clearing up my acne, but I was doing it from the inside and the skin is the last place for it to show up as being corrected.

 Now if diet can and does affect acne, how did I clear my acne up while breaking all the rules of dieting, so to speak?

 Basically, the biggest thing diet does for your acne is helps balance your body back out.
 When you have acne there are different imbalances going on.
 The food we eat is designed to help keep our bodies balanced by providing the needed nutrition.
-Healthy, clean food that is, not oreos, cupcakes or grilled cheese sandwiches.
+Healthy, clean food that is, not Oreos, cupcakes, or grilled cheese sandwiches.